Hailemicael/Amharic_character_recognition_with_ML_Project/README.md

 Additionally, confusion matrices and classification reports are generated to provide deeper insights into the models' performance across different classes of Amharic characters.

 ## Results
 The results of the experiments demonstrate the effectiveness of the proposed approach in accurately classifying Amharic characters.
-Each model, whether trained before PCA, after PCA, or after LDA, achieves high accuracy and demonstrate improvement in handling variations in handwriting styles and character shapes.
+Each model, trained before PCA, after PCA, or after LDA, achieves high accuracy and demonstrates improvement in handling variations in handwriting styles and character shapes.

 ![confusion_matrix_SVM_after apply PCA ](https://github.com/Hailemicael/Amharic-Character-Recognition-with-ML/blob/master/confusion_matrix_SVM_after%20applying%20PCA.png)